gregjd/frequent-finder/README.md

 Note that there is no need for me to build something that converts GeoJSON to shapefiles, as this can already be done in existing GIS programs.

+See [my website](http://www.gregjd.com/) for links to more of my work.

 <br>

 ### Current status